capak07/OurProject/README.md

 4. learned that pull command is really a combination of fetch and merge
 5. learned that –in markdown, sections start with a pound-sign `<br/>`Done by Maryna Myronenko (mmyronen)

-   1. Learned how to merge branches.
+6. Learned how to merge branches
-   2. Learned how to fetch and push changes
-      `<br> Done by Atharav Kadam (capak07)`
+7. Leanred how to fetch and push changes and commits `<br/> Done by Atharav Kadam`